 - 1) Place the uncapped bottles into the rack.
-Install the bottle retaining ring in the center of bottles using the 3 bungee cords. - 2) Pull the sequential table forward.
-(Platinum only) - 3) Locate the arrow in center of the rack and align it with the center block located on the turntable. - 4) Roll the sequential table back into the sampler.
-(Platinum only) - 5) Activate the program to RUN and the table will turn to locate Bottle 1.
+Install the bottle retaining ring in the center of bottles using the 3 bungee cords. - 2) Locate the arrow in center of the rack and align it with the center block located on the turntable.
+(Make sure the program is set for the proper bottle configuration before running the program). - 3) Activate the program to RUN and the table will turn to locate Bottle 1.
 After the table has stopped make sure the discharge tube is centered in the bottle.
 If the discharge tube is not centered, rotate/adjust the discharge tube to the center of the bottle.